 Double click on the item opens a dialog with various options.
 There is the text editor to enter the formated text and other item settings.
 E.g. there is the choice of having the item placed on a map position (displayed by a marker symbol) or to have the item on a screen position (not related to the map).
 The item can be moved by map position (drag the map marker) or by moving only the balloon.
+The icons are part of gis theme, and are used by default in the other themes too.

-The move annotation tool allows to move the annotation on the map canvas.
+The Imove annotation tool allows to move the annotation on the map canvas.

-Figure 2.5.: Annotation text dialog 🗘
+2.8.1.
 Form annotations